“If STDs are so common, why do I know so many people who have sex but don’t have an STD?”

 “I got Chlamydia from my boyfriend and got treated.
 Is it possible to get it again?”

 Unfortunately, yes, it is possible to become infected with the same the STD more than once, especially if only one partner is being treated.
 I spoke with the young woman who asked this question, and she said that she “thought” her boyfriend had been treated as well, but she wasn’t sure.
 He had cheated on her – that’s how he got the STD and passed it on – and she didn’t know if she could trust him now.
-Furthermore, even if he got treated, if he cheated on her again, he too could become reinfected.
+Furthermore, even if he got treated, if he cheated on her again, he could become reinfected and so could she.
 To reduce her risk of becoming reinfected, she should stop having sex with her boyfriend.
 (In addition to protecting her from the disease, abstaining would also help her evaluate the quality of their relationship.)

 “I’ve been told condoms can protect me from getting STDs.
 Isn’t that true?”